 When dealing with the current legislative infrastructure in Kosovo, we should mention the fact that it necessary to address the specific difficulties encountered with regard to full implementation of the consumer rights.

 In terms of market surveillance, the specific activities have been carried out for several product categories.
-However, there is a lack of surveillance for a large number of products because of lack of standards, insufficient funds, for test or legal competencies of State Inspectorate.
+However, there is a lack of surveillance for a large number of products because of lack of standards, insufficient funds, for testing or legal competencies of State?
+Inspectorate.
 Kosovo would benefit if it was member of RAPEX (Rapid data exchange system on the negative effects of using certain market products).

 There is still no special system known as ‘Alternative Dispute Resolution’ in relation to Consumer Protection, which would be in accordance with existing recommendations of the European Commission.